Theatre review: Unicorn with Nicola Walker, Stephen Mangan & Erin Doherty

 Vanessa Williams and Matt Henry in The Devil Wears Prada.
 Photo: Matt Crockett

-There’s no denying this musical offers style over substance.
-However, if you don’t go expecting substance, you will be rewarded with plenty of style.
-It helps of course that The Devil Wears Prada has a book by Kate Wetherhead, music by Elton John, lyrics by Shaina Taub and Mark Sonnenblick and a star like Vanessa Williams, but what really cements these contributions into a great musical is the the director/choreographer Jerry Mitchell.
+There’s no denying this musical offers style over substance, but, if you don’t go expecting substance, you will be rewarded with plenty of style.
+It helps of course that The Devil Wears Prada has a book by Kate Wetherhead, music by Elton John, lyrics by Shaina Taub and Mark Sonnenblick and a star like Vanessa Williams, but what really cements these contributions into a great musical is the director/choreographer Jerry Mitchell.
 This guy knows how to put on a show.
 His production packs the stage with dazzling dance routines, soaring voices, brilliant sets and just sheer energy.

-Very much in line with the film, it tells the story of a serious young journalist called Andrea who gets a job working for a prestigious but to her frivolous fashion magazine as second assistant to the tyrannical editor.
+Very much in line with the film, it tells the story of a serious young journalist called Andrea who gets a job working for a prestigious but, to her, frivolous fashion magazine as second assistant to the tyrannical editor.
 It’s a kind of Faustian pact in which she has to trade her principles for journalistic success.
 The question is, will she or won’t she?
+Spoiler alert!- she doesn’t.

 Let’s start with how it looks (very appropriate for a show about the fashion industry).
 The stage is brilliantly lit by Bruno Poet and populated by fabulous dresses designed by Greg Barnes.
-I believe at least some of them ar genuine haute couteur frocks.
+I believe at least some of them are genuine haute couture frocks.
 Even the proscenium arch has a strip of neon light running round it like the beading on a Chanel handbag.
 Tim Hatley’s sets suggest the opulence of the world they describe, except of course the set for Andy’s poky apartment.
-You have never seen such vivid reds as at the Red Ball, centred on an extravagant staircase.
+You have never seen such vivid reds as at the Ball, centred on an extravagant staircase.
 And Paris is evoked not only by a giant depiction of the Eiffel Tower but also beautiful red white and blue colours.

 The Dominion has a large stage but this show has no problem filling it.
 Over two dozen performers go through their routines with military precision.
 Okay, there is the odd occasion when they seem to be just running around but mostly the moves are eye-catching and clever.
 Models sway down the aisles onto the stage.
 The second act opens in a hospital where a row of handsome male nurses form a chorus line.

 The principal characters are sharply drawn and perfectly cast.
-Vanessa Williams as Miranda Priestly, editor of the Vogue like Runway magazine, is stupendous, every bit as haughty, cutting and frightening as you would hope.
+Vanessa Williams as Miranda Priestly, editor of the Vogue-like Runway magazine, is stupendous, every bit as haughty, cutting and frightening as you would hope.
 In a ‘less is more’ performance, she emanates power.
 It’s only a shame that Elton John hasn’t come up with a song that truly conveys her devilish character.

-Georgie Buckland as Andy makes her West End debut but you would imagine she was a musical veteran such is the confidence and versatility with which she acts the part of a mouse that becomes a tiger.
-Very nearly stealing the show is Amy di Bartolomeo who is very funny as Emily, Miranda’s desperate, appearance-obsessed personal assistant.
+Georgie Buckland as Andy makes her West End debut but you would imagine she was a musical veteran, such is the confidence and versatility with which she acts the part of a mouse that becomes a tiger.
+Very nearly stealing the show is Amy di Bartolomeo who is very funny as Emily, Miranda’s desperate, appearance-obsessed primary personal assistant.
 All three women have extraordinarily good singing voices, the kind that can hit spine tinglingly high notes.

 Nigel- the Stanley Tucci part in the movie (I say that because I’m not exactly sure what this character’s job is, but he’s important and he befriends Andy)-is played by Matt Henry with humour and sensitivity.